mpeters19/BUF_SCAMP/README.md

 1. opens and reads the all the netCDF files for a specific date as a xarray dataset
 2. resamples data from an integration time of 10s to 1min (to be consistent with gauge/wx sensor obs)
+3. Initializes variables
-3. calculates N(D)
+4. calculates N(D)
-4. creates a new dictionary
+5. creates a new dictionary
-5. Converts dictionary to a dataset and saves as a netCDF file (1 per date)
+6. Converts dictionary to a dataset and saves as a netCDF file (1 per date)

 Parameters included in the saved netCDF include:
 1. N(D) (aka dsd in the script)